metayeti/YABS.js/README.md

 ### 4. Batch building

 YABS.js can build in batch mode.
-To do so, create a `build_all.json` (it doesn't have to be called like that, but it's a useful convention) and add a single entry called `batch_build`.
+To do so, create a `build_all.json` (it doesn't have to be called like that, but it's a useful convention) and add a single entry named `batch_build`.
 Inside, list all your build instructions files:

 ```JSON
   "batch_build": [